kittykatattack/thepoetrybook/book.markdown

 ![](images/example2.png)

-You can see that in this example the poem titles are surrounded by an HTML `<h2>` tag.
-Inside the `<h2>` tag is the category.
-Create a new category using this format: category="category name".
+You can see that in this example the poem titles include extra words that are surrounded by square brackets.
+Those words are the category that you want to organize your poem into.
 That means that if you wanted to create a new category called *Really crazy ideas* you would do it like this:

-`<h2 class="Really crazy ideas">Drawing on puddles with water-proof markers</h2>`
+`Drawing on puddles with water-proof markers [Really crazy ideas]` `-----------------------------------------------------------------------`

-(Don't forget to close the final `</h2>` tag or your book won't display correctly.)
+You can use any category names you like.
+All poems in the same categories will be grouped together in the navigation bar.

 That is is all you need to do.
 You've got a poetry book!

 ### Category ordering ###

 The categories will be ordered alphabetically.
 To change that, you'll need to change the JavaScript code in the poetryBook.js file.
 If that's something you're confident doing, go for it!
-But, if you don't fight it, you'll discover that's it's really nice just to have the system organize your poems for you like this.
+But, if you don't fight it, you'll discover that's it's really nice just to have the system organize your poems for you automatically like this.
 It's just one less decision you need to make, and you can make it work for you.

 Spend the extra time you saved to write some poetry.

 Poems will be organized under categories based on the order in which they appear in your markdown document.
 That means the poems near the top will appear before the poems below them.